 When it comes to enamel cast iron skillets and Dutch ovens, clean them as any other pots and pans you have.
 No need to “season” them.

-Common questions and concerns:
+Other common questions and concerns:

 1. MY CI SKILLET IS FLAKING